std-and-infertility

 Can STDs Cause Infertility?

 There are specific STDs that can directly or indirectly cause fertility issues in both men and women.
 Since some STDs may have no symptoms; therefore, they go unnoticed.
 In these cases, infections may develop and advance to the reproductive system which causes damage, scarring, or inflammation.
 Some STDs finally lead to infertility while others endanger pregnancy.
+STDs are the most preventable cause of infertility which can be screened for and then treated.
+It is an easy and low-cost way in comparison to cure infertility later.
+It is advisable for sexually active persons and those who have concerns about STDs, to have safe sex, get regular tests, and consult with their health professional to learn about potential exposures and symptoms of STDs.

 What STDs Cause Infertility?

 The fact is that not all STDs result in infertility.
 The chance of becoming infertile because of an STD depends on factors such as the duration and severity of the infection, the patient’s overall health, and the time when the STD is diagnosed and treated.
 Some STDs can cause infertility while others represent risk during pregnancy.
+Note: Having safe sex life and regular STI testing, remarkably prevent getting STDs and relevant infertility problems.

 The most common STDs that may cause infertility: